 Copyright law in Canada has been confusing for content users for many years.
 Educators and course developers need to understand these laws to ensure they take full advantage of their user rights, while not infringing on ...

-Match: distance education; higher education; open education; Canada
+Match: distance education; higher education; open education; canada

-Match: higher education; open education; South Africa; Africa
+Match: implications; higher education; open education

 Understanding the impact of OER: Achievements and challenges